camusdb/camusdb.github.io/docs/slow-query-log.md

 `SHOW SLOW QUERIES` is never recorded in the slow query log.
 A dashboard or SQL client that polls the log therefore does not erase the history it is reading.

+Password literals in `CREATE USER ...
+IDENTIFIED BY ...` and `ALTER USER ...
+IDENTIFIED BY ...
+REPLACE ...` are replaced with `'***'` before an entry is stored.
+A password passed as a bound parameter never appears in the statement text in the first place.

 ## Dashboard